The policy of Belgium within the EU

 In this section you learn more about the policy of Belgium within the European Union.

-The European Union is founded on the values of democracy, the rule of law and respect for fundamental rights and continues to implement the objectives for the benefit of its citizens.
-In pursuit of these objectives, the Union relies on legal bases, the European treaties and institutions: the European Council, the European Parliament, the European Commission, the Council of the European Union and the Court of Justice.
+The European Union is founded on the values of democracy, the rule of law and respect for fundamental rights and continues to implement these objectives for the benefit of its citizens.
+In pursuit of these objectives, the Union relies on legal bases, the European treaties and European institutions: the European Parliament, the European Commission, the Council of the European Union and the Court of Justice.

 1. Last updated on